 The Importance of Post-Operative Care

 Your relationship with Dr. Tauber does not end after breast reduction surgery.
-Dr. Tauber will be available to you 24/7 during the entire duration of your recovery.
-He will see you often through the first weeks and months following your procedure.
-If at any time, you wish to meet with Dr. Tauber, he will open up his schedule to see you.
+Dr. Tauber and Dr. Yan will be available to you 24/7 during the entire duration of your recovery.
+They will see you often through the first weeks and months following your procedure.
+If at any time, you wish to meet with Dr. Tauber or Dr. Yan, they will open up their schedule to see you.
 Post-operative appointments at DeLuca Plastic Surgery are offered at no cost to you.